The Eyes Have It

 While it seems Wells scored a point over these other biologists, it should be noted that this manner of argumentation is fundamentally flawed, and not very productive.
 Even if these fellows ultimately concede that the positioning of the retinal cells is a good design after all, that will not necessarily move them into a position of recognizing there is an intelligent designer.
 They could easily find something else about the eye which is not to their liking and reassert their poor-design claim.
 Another tack would be to simply invoke the oft-repeated phrase, “evolution will find a way to make things work” – what ever exists, good or bad, could come about by evolution.
 Realize that this is an assertion without an explanation.

 Whether something is of poor design or good design is rather ambiguous.
-To suggest that X would be much better if it had Y is an unverifiable claim when it comes to biological systems.
+To suggest that X would be much better if it had Y is an unverifiable claim when it comes to biological systems like the eye.
+I might imagine how one part of the eye could be better, but I am not able to put such a thing in place to see if it really works better.
 In systems engineering in which there are multiple moving parts, it is about optimization not maximization – there must be trade-offs to accomplish a particular purpose.
-Where atheists will often accuse theists or arguing from incredulity, it seems to me that materialists are often arguing from audacity.
-They fail to appreciate how well things work given the necessary design constraints.
+Improving one aspect of a system may result in the degrading or diminishing of another aspect.

 The poor design (dysteleological) argument is also pretentious.
 It masquerades as a scientific argument when it is nothing more than an unsubstantiated theological claim.
 It takes the form of, “an intelligent designer would never have done X this way”.
 The argument really is not about X, it is about the designer.
 In order to make such a claim, they need to have the ability to know what God would or would not do in order to accomplish His purposes.
 If a design accomplishes the purposes of its designer, then that design would be considered “good”.
 Anyone’s opinion about the matter is superfluous.

 Whether something exhibits intelligent design or not is not determined because it meets my preferential standards.
 My car breaks down and wears out which is not much to my liking, but that does not mean my car was not a product of intelligent agency.
-Darwin set the standard for this distinction when he wrote, “If it could be demonstrated that any complex organ existed, which could not possibly have been formed by numerous, successive, slight modification, my theory would absolutely break down.”[3]
-These successive modifications must pass the test of natural selection – they would have to confer an advantage to the organism.
+Darwin described the limits of random variation to produce change or improvements in biological systems.
+He wrote, “If it could be demonstrated that any complex organ existed, which could not possibly have been formed by numerous, successive, slight modification, my theory would absolutely break down.”[3]
+Each successive modifications must pass the test of natural selection – they would have to confer an advantage to the organism.
 If some new feature comes into existence but is dependent on the simultaneous appearance of other features, it could not confer an advantage and would not be preserved.
 We see this dynamic many times over with the structure and function of the eye.

 At the heart of the eye’s ability to function is the presence of a membrane bound protein called rhodopsin which is found in the retina cells.
 Rhodopsin is an opsin protein with a little pocket that holds a molecule of a vitamin A derived chemical called 11-cis-retinal (RC).
 When exposed to photons, RC alters its shape to become all-trans-retinal (RT).
 This in turn alters the shape of rhodopsin.
 Keep in mind that location matters.
 Rhodopsin must be situated in a particular place in the cell membrane and would have no function if it was just freely floating around inside the cell.